-When class is not available for 20 hours per week, an additional activity assignment must be made to meet the minimum required hours.
+When class is not available for 85 hours/month, an additional activity assignment must be made to meet the minimum required hours.

 2. Two-Parent Families

 The minimum hours of participation for 2-parent families depend upon the receipt of federally funded child care.
 The participation requirement may be met by one or both parents.
 There is no requirement that each parent participate equally.